 Most cars today have stickers that can represent just about anything under the sun.
 These can be your favorite car club, the passengers on board, and the dealership where your car was bought.
-Like everything on Earth, these will eventually expire leaving your car with a faded, worn out ugly piece of paper stuck on your windshield or bumper.
+Like everything on Earth, these will eventually expire leaving your car with a faded, worn-out ugly piece of paper stuck on your windshield or bumper.

 For starters, using the good ole fingernail to lift the edge of the sticker could do the trick.
 If it does, gently pull back then rub the residue with isopropyl alcohol.
 Pulling it upward will tear the sticker apart.

-If that doesn’t work, get a razor blade and a cup of thick soap water or WD40 spray.
-Use the blade to lift a portion of the sticker’s edge and apply thick soap water or spray WD40 solution.
+If that doesn’t work, an alternative would be to use a razor blade or pen knife in order to lift the edge slightly and spray it with WD40.
+This will dissolve the adhesive without damaging the paint.
+Make sure to wipe the solution off with a microfiber towel.
+Get the razor blade along with a cup of thick soap water or WD40 spray.
+For windshields, use the blade to lift a portion of the sticker’s edge and apply thick soap water or spray WD40 solution.
 Then, gently pull back the sticker.
 Wipe away the residue with a microfiber towel after.
+If you're working on the paint, try and use a plastic spudger or a plastic card to get the same effect as the blade.

 Latest Features